klinquist/Arduino-Elevation-Display/README.md

 * Connect GPS to +5v, GND, Digital pins 7 & 8
 * Connect display to +5V, GND, SCL, & SCA (A4 & A5 on the Metro Mini)
-* Upload sketch to Arduino
+* Upload the sketch included in this repository to the Arduino using the Arduino IDE & a USB cable!